Working abroad and job-seeking in the EU

 - You must have worked for at least 4 weeks in Finland immediately before becoming unemployed OR been self-employed in Finland for at least four months AND

 - You must have joined a Finnish unemployment fund within a month of moving to Finland or the end your last job.
 If your last job has ended before your move and you have not been a registered job seeker, the one month period is counted from the end of your employment.
 If you have been absent from the labour market due to for example studying, sickness or caring of a child aged 3 years or younger, the one month period is counted from the move.

 However, the four weeks of work or four months of self-employment in Finland are not required if

 - During your work, you have been living in Finland and remained completely unemployed OR

 - You are a so-called five-year returning national, i.e. you last worked in a Nordic country and have been in work in Finland for the last five years, or received a daily allowance in Finland.
-In this case, you have eight weeks instead of four weeks to join a Finnish unemployment fund.
+In this case, you have eight weeks instead of a month to join a Finnish unemployment fund.

 Periods of entrepreneurship can also be approved by the Finnish system if you have been engaged in a business activity in a country in which entrepreneurial activity qualifies you for unemployment benefits.

 If you have last worked in Finland or you are a five-year returning national as described above, the amount of your earnings-related allowance is calculated from your earnings in Finland.
 However, if you have lived in Finland while working in another EU country, the amount of your earnings-related allowance is calculated from the income you have received from the work done in the EU country in question.

 Your dealings with the Finnish unemployment fund will be much smoother if you have requested a U1 form from your country of departure.
 The form includes information about your periods in work.
 The fund may also request this information directly from the authority of the country of departure.